 The Mechatronics Engineering BE(Hons) Degree Programme is a new degree provided by the Mechanical Engineering and the Electrical and Computer Engineering Departments at the University of Canterbury.
 Mechatronics refers to the efficient and effective integration of mechanical systems and electronics.
 It is a blend of mechanics and electronics, and has come to mean the synergistic use of precision engineering, control theory, computer science, mathematics, and sensor technology to design enhanced or "smart" products, processes and systems.

-Welcome from the Director of the Mechatronics Programme at UC, Distinguished Professor Geoff Chase
+Welcome from the Co-Directors of the Mechatronics Programme at UC, Associate Professor Michael Hayes & Dr Chris Pretty.

 Mechatronics Engineering Graduate Joseph Corbett-Davies, currently studying a PhD in Mechanical Engineering researching algorithms for control and planning in robotic systems at Cornell University in New York State, has received a Fulbright Science and Innovation Graduate Award to support his studies.The Fulbright Awards are for promising New Zealand graduates to undertake postgraduate study or research at US institutions in fields targeted to support growth and innovation in New Zealand.